StarRocks/starrocks/docs/en/deployment/upgrade.md

 > **CAUTION**
 >
 > Please note that you cannot upgrade an existing shared-nothing cluster to a shared-data cluster, or vice versa.
+You must deploy a new shared-data cluster.

 ### Upgrade paths